ipoerner/largo/README.md

-You can also append a list of additional arguments to pass to the `docker run` command if you like – for instance, for removing the container immediately after logout with `--rm`.
+You can also append a list of additional arguments to pass to the `docker run` command if you like – for instance, for removing the container immediately after logging out.

-    largo attach <project-name>

-Use this command to reconnect to a container that you previously logged out from.
-Containers normally persist after logging out in order to keep the home directory of the 'largo' user intact.
+Invoke twice to reconnect to a container that was run earlier.

     largo destroy <project-name>

 Destroy the container associated with your project.
-This will not affect your project directory, but it will purge the home directory of the 'largo' user along with it.
+Containers normally persist after logging out in order to keep the home directory of the 'largo' user intact.
+Destroying a project's container will purge the home directory of the 'largo' user, but it will not affect your project repository.

 ## <a name="dirstruct"></a>Directory Structure